henriquetoledos/pbip-demo-artefact/.roo/rules/01-power-bi-rules.md

 ### Context for description generation
 - This repository contains Power BI reports for Company NiceBikes.
-- COMPANY X sells different kinds of bycicles across multiple countrie and channels.
+- Company NiceBikes sells different kinds of bycicles across multiple countrie and channels.
-- COMPANY X sells to different segments of business, like Midmarket and Government
+- Company NiceBikes sells to different segments of business, like Midmarket and Government